• Skip to primary navigation

 In summary, passata offers a light texture, great for blending flavors.

-Paste gives a strong taste, adding depth to dishes.
+Paste gives a strong taste, improving dishes.

 Both are invaluable in cooking, depending on the finished dish.